isaac1000000/flexicon-data-processing/README.md

 # flexicon-data-processing
-A python script to generate data for the lexicon webapp.
+The SQL and Python scripts I used to create the flexicon webapp's database

 All data taken from the wikimedia dumps at https://dumps.wikimedia.org/.